 The curriculum is, of course, not the only foundational document that one has to be familiar with, in order to do well in your Spanish exam.
 Knowing the curriculum goes hand in hand with the need to know the official set of four assessment criteria that will be used by examiners to assess your performance in the written and oral expression sections of the exam, plus the scoring system.
 This is the subject of other posts here on our blog, and is also covered in our free Workbook #9 mentioned earlier.

-To ask for your free copy of our 95-page Workbook 9.2 DELE / SIELE Exam Orientation and Acing Tips and/or WORKBOOK #8 about the OPI (which we will supply, upon request, in download .pdf format from DropBox) please use our convenient contact info form by clicking on the Workbook #9 promo image above, or on THIS LINK.
+To ask for your free copy of our 95-page Workbook 9.2 DELE / SIELE Exam Orientation and Acing Tips and/or WORKBOOK #8 about the OPI (which we will supply, upon request, in download .pdf format) please use our convenient contact info form by clicking on the Workbook #9 promo image above, or on THIS LINK.

 Thanks for reading this post, and buena suerte with your Spanish exam prep!